Skip to main content

 • If cmi5 and xAPI cannot be used, then new SCORM content may be part of training hosted on an LMS in accordance with Section 3.3.4.

 When legacy (i.e., non-cmi5 compliant) courseware is updated, DoD Components shall start migrating away from SCORM-enabled courseware towards the cmi5 specification and the xAPI standard.
-The cmi5 specification facilitates the migration from LMS-centric (e.g., browser-based) courseware toward a distributed learning ecosystem that delivers a diverse blend of learning opportunities across a range of federated platforms. cmi5 and xAPI address many of the technology problems that SCORM presents (e.g., not allowing content to be referenced externally).
+The cmi5 specification facilitates the migration from LMS-centric (e.g., browser-based) courseware toward a distributed learning ecosystem delivering a diverse blend of learning opportunities across a range of federated platforms. cmi5 and xAPI address many of the technology problems that SCORM presents (e.g., not allowing content to be referenced externally).

 Incrementally, DoD Components shall transition to using the cmi5 specification and the xAPI standard according to the following prioritized list of options in the following paragraphs: DoD Components shall: